kuttcoin/KUTT_TON/README.md

 KuttCoin is designed with an infinite supply to ensure continuous availability and growth, enabling us to welcome new users and enthusiasts into the world of cryptocurrency without limitation.

 ---

-Feel free to explore, contribute, and engage with our project.
-We’re excited to have you on this journey with us!

-Happy coding! 💻